Scope Naming

 When styling scopes, resist the urge to directly style meta

-scopes.
-They are primarily intended to provide contextual information for preferences and plugins.
+primarily intended to provide contextual information for preferences and

 entity.name.